Georgetown College

-Georgetown College is a private Christian college in Georgetown, Kentucky.
+Georgetown College is a private Christian liberal arts college in Georgetown, Kentucky.
 Chartered in 1829, Georgetown was the first Baptist college west of the Appalachian Mountains.

-The college offers 38 undergraduate degrees and a Master of Arts in education.
+The college offers over 40 undergraduate degrees and a Master of Arts in education.
 It offers degrees in areas of visual and performing arts, math and sciences, humanities, language and culture, business, medicine and healthcare, and others.

 Georgetown College is associated with five Rhodes Scholars and its alumni have included 38 Fulbright Scholars since 1989.